WHEN SHOULD I SEE A BREAST CARE SPECIALIST?

 Initially, she intended to pursue cardiovascular surgery.
 However, her path took a different turn during the third year of her surgical Residency.
 She met a young woman who had recently had a baby and had been diagnosed with breast cancer.
 It floored her that someone so young could have breast cancer.

-She followed that patient through her entire course of treatment, and the experience transformed Dr. Thomas’ vision for her future.
+She followed that patient through her entire course of treatment, and the experience transformed Dr. Thomas Williams’ vision for her future.
 After completing her surgical Residency, she pursued her Breast Fellowship at Yale and then went into private practice.